Read Reflect Respond

 REFLECT: Be a beacon of light, empower yourself by God’s power and Spirit and be authentic disciples of Christ

-Dear friends, being and becoming a disciple of Christ is the primary act of every Christian on earth.
+Dear friends, we are in the fifth Sunday in Ordinary Time.
+We all know and are aware that being and becoming a disciple of Christ is the primary act of every Christian on earth.
 A disciple realises that he or she is not above Christ, the master.
 A disciple disciplines one’s life according to the commands of God, the Master.
 A disciple dedicates his or her life for Christ, the master.
-A disciple develops close intimacy with the Master.
-The liturgy of the word invites us to reflect in what ways our call to discipleship in Christ might change our lives and lives of others better.
+A disciple develops close intimacy with the Holy Spirit, the animator of life.
+The liturgy of the word invites us to reflect in what ways our call to discipleship in Christ might change our lives and the lives of others better.
 So based on the liturgy of the word, I would like to share with you three points of reflection;

 1. Be a beacon of Light:

-Yes, today we also experience the yoke of life in different forms.
-The yokes are all forms of bondage and oppressive systems and structures that make people suffer and become slaves to it or all unpleasant acts that displease God; Pointing a finger and speaking wickedness may refer to our daily accusation, discrimination, gossip, character assassination about the other.
-These sorts of attitude make us and others dwell consistently in darkness and fail to show oneself and others the light that gives us direction and leads us to the destiny of life so joyful and peaceful.
+Yes, today we experience the yoke of life in different forms.
+The yokes are the forms of bondage, oppressive systems and structures that make people suffer and become slaves to it or all unpleasant acts that displease God; Pointing a finger and speaking wickedness may refer to our daily accusation, discrimination, gossip, character assassination about the other.
+These sorts of attitude make us and others dwell consistently in darkness and fail to show oneself and others the light that gives us brightness, the light that leads us away from darkness, the light that gives us right direction and leads us to the destiny of life that God has designed for us, his children.

 2. Be empowered by God’s power and Spirit:

-Yes, the power and spirit in us do not appear all of a sudden and it’s not our own.
+Moreover, the power and spirit in us do not appear all of a sudden and it’s not our own.
 It is the power and spirit of God from above.
 It is the power and spirit of God that makes us strong, makes us powerful examples to inspire others and makes us successful in our ministry or anything that we venture into or endeavour.
 So it is the power and spirit of God makes us successful and valuable.
+Let us pray that the power and the spirit of God continue to accompany us in our journey of life, so that we may become a worthy instrument in the hand of the Lord and in his vineyard.

 3. Be authentic Disciples of Christ:

 Resembling Christ makes us authentic Disciples of Christ.
 The previous passage of today’s gospel passage is Beatitudes; the entire profile of Jesus’ life we can say who Jesus was, is and will be is manifested by Jesus.
 So Jesus is the cause of blessings and joy of the disciples.
-Therefore, the blessings to be salt and light of the world derive from Jesus himself.
-Therefore, by following closely Jesus in all ways and always would make us salt and light of the world.
+The blessings to be salt and light of the world derive from Jesus himself.
+Thus, by following Jesus in all ways and always would make us salt and light of the world.

-Just as salt loses its distinctiveness when it is not salty or just as light loses its distinctiveness when it does not shine or glow, so also the Disciples of Christ lose their distinctive nature being true disciples when we do not reflect the light of God in our lives as Christians or add taste in the life of another.
+Let us remind ourselves that just as salt loses its distinctiveness when it is not salty or just as light loses its distinctiveness when it does not shine or glow, so also the Disciples of Christ lose their distinctive nature of being true disciples when we do not reflect the light of God in our lives as Christians or add taste in the life of another.
 So let us serve the purpose for which we are created and called as children of God, become Disciples of Christ as salt and light of the world.

 RESPOND: